Privacy, explained simply

 Multi-location accounts & data roles

-For customers on plans that support multiple locations, the account holder (the business or organisation) is the data controller for review data across all connected locations.
-Cedric acts as a data processor, processing review data on the account holder's behalf and according to these terms.
+For customers on plans that support multiple locations, the account holder (the business or organisation) is the data controller for review and contact data across all connected locations.
+Cedric acts as a data processor, processing that data on the account holder's behalf and according to these terms.

-If you are a franchise or multi-brand operator, please ensure you have appropriate authority to connect and manage reviews for all locations under your account.
+If you are a franchise or multi-brand operator, please ensure you have appropriate authority to connect and manage reviews, and to run campaigns, for all locations under your account.

 Data breach notification